sports nutrition for young athletes

 Make sure your diet is rich in vitamins, minerals, and antioxidants.
 These micronutrients play a key role in strengthening your immune system.

-• Tons of Fruits and Vegetables: Include a variety of colorful fruits and vegetables in the diet.
+• Tons of Fruits and Vegetables: Include a variety of colourful fruits and vegetables in the diet.
 These are rich in vitamins, minerals, and antioxidants that support immune function.
 Make a healthy salad using broccoli, beetroot, spinach, carrot, and your favorite dressing!

 • Multivitamin Supplements: If you don’t have access to fresh fruits and vegetables, get supplements to fill the nutrition gap.
 Always consult with a nutritionist first!